nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given name status is invalid (not from the given list of valid status keywords).
     * 1a1.
 JABPro shows an error message.
       Use case resumes at step 1.
 * 2a.
-The list is empty.
+The list is empty. <br/>
   Use case ends.

 **Use case: Delete a person**

 **MSS**
 1. User requests to list persons.
 2. AddressBook shows a list of persons.
-3. User requests to delete a specific person in the list.
+3. User requests to delete a specific person in the list by providing either the person's index or tags.
-4. AddressBook deletes the person.
+4. AddressBook deletes the specified person(s).
 Use case ends.

 **Extensions**
 * 2a.
 The list is empty.
     * 2a1.
 AddressBook displays a message indicating that the list is empty.
       Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
 AddressBook shows an error message indicating that the specified index is invalid.
       Use case resumes at step 3.
+* 3b.
+The given tags do not match any persons.
+    * 3b1.
+AddressBook shows an error message indicating that no persons with the specified tags were found.
+    Use case resumes at step 3
 * 4a.
 Deletion encounters an error
     * 4a1.
 AddressBook displays an error message indicating that the deletion process failed.
       Use case ends.

 **Use case: Set a person's status**